-CISAC researchers travel widely in an effort to better understand nations' nuclear capabilities and vulnerabilities, and to communicate their findings through articles and policy briefings to the U.S. policy and scholarly communities.
-John Lewis, a CISAC co-founder, has made scores of visits to China and North Korea, and hosted numerous officials from both of these countries at Stanford.
-These interactions have added tremendously to researcher and policymaker understanding of Chinese and North Korean military and nuclear capabilities.
+CISAC researchers travel widely in an effort to better understand global nuclear capabilities and vulnerabilities, and they share their findings through articles and policy briefings to the U.S. and other governments, international organizations and agencies, policy and scholarly communities.
+Lewis, a CISAC co-founder, has made scores of visits to China and North Korea, and has hosted numerous government officials from both countries at Stanford.
+These interactions have enhanced international cooperation as well as deepened our own understanding of Chinese and North Korean military and nuclear capabilities.

 Likewise, in his capacity as CISAC co-director from 2007-2012, Hecker has visited Russia, the former Soviet States, and North Korea dozens of times and, in particular, has made key contributions to U.S. policymakers’ understanding of the North Korean nuclear program.

 Toward a World Without Nuclear Weapons & Nuclear Risk Reduction